IfyN/pathfinder-test/README.md

 - **Automated Testing**: Add unit and integration tests (Jest, React Testing Library) to safeguard component logic.
 - **Internationalization & Accessibility**: Support multiple languages and ensure WCAG‐compliant interactions.

----

-## 📄 License

-This project is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute!
-# pathfinder-test